-Hong Kong protesters mark five years since 'Umbrella' street movement
+Hong Kong police fire pepper spray as protesters turn violent

 The Hong Kong building of the Chinese state-owned investment company CITIC, next to the Legislative Council, ran a huge purple LED-lit banner down its front commemorating National Day.

-Anti-government protesters have attacked the legislature, Beijing’s main Liaison Office, occupied the airport, thrown petrol bombs at police, vandalized metro stations and set street fires in more than three months of unrest.
+Anti-government protesters have attacked the legislature, Beijing’s main Liaison Office, occupied the airport, thrown petrol bombs at police, vandalized metro stations and set street fires.

 Police have responded with tear gas, water cannon, rubber bullets and occasional live rounds fired into the air.

 The MTR subway system closed entrances to some stations on Saturday to prevent fresh attacks.
-There were some small scuffles with police who responded with pepper spray.
-Large, peaceful gatherings have often turned violent at night.

-The student-led Umbrella protests gridlocked the city for 79 days in 2014 but failed to wrest concessions from Beijing.

 “They are not our children,” China supporter Yau Mei-kwang said of the frontline activists.
 “Because at this age, they should be studying, not running to the airport, hitting people, hitting the police, insulting people.
 That is not right.”